renpy/renpy/sphinx/source/config.rst

     When using a load_save layout, a different default may be used.

+.. var:: config.tts_voice = None

+    If not None, a string giving a non-default voice that is used to play back text-to-speech for self voicing.
+The possible choices are platform specific, and so this should be set in a platform-specific manner.
+(It may make sense to change this in translations, as well.)

 .. var:: config.window_auto_hide = [ 'scene', 'call screen' ]

     A list of statements that cause ``window auto`` to hide the empty